-- Large indoor space with at least 12 ft ceiling height clearance. - Access to water and janitors/nonfood prep sink required. - Includes controlled fire demonstrations and chemical reactions. - At least 30 minutes between shows if booking 2 or more
+- Large indoor space with at least 12 ft ceiling height clearance. - Two 6 ft tables. - Access to water and janitors/nonfood prep sink required. - Includes controlled fire demonstrations and chemical reactions. - At least 30 minutes between shows if booking 2 or more.